 What We Work For

-We believe LGBTQ youth—and all people—deserve easy access to resources and supports that will allow them to thrive.
+We believe LGBTQ+ youth—and all people—deserve to be supported and affirmed in their identity and to have meaningful access to resources and supports that will allow them to thrive.

-LGBTQ children, youth, and families too often experience trauma due bias, and discrimination, including within their family, in their communities, and from public systems designed to serve their needs.
+LGBTQ+ children, youth, and families too often experience trauma due to bias, and discrimination, including within their family, in their communities, and from public systems designed to serve their needs.

 How We Do It